xiawenhao2022/EventTPT/README.md

 - We present EventTPT, a novel RGB-Event tracking framework for challenging scenarios.

-- ViPT is with high parameter-efficient tuning, containing only 0.84M trainable parameters (<1%).

 - We expect EventTPT to be a resilient vision system for robotic applications.

 <center><img width="90%" alt="" src="assets/framework.png"/></center>